Eligibility for Reasonable Housing Accommodations

 - Complete an ADA Reasonable Housing Accommodation Request Form

 - Provide medical documentation that specifically addresses the need for housing accommodation(s).
 Documentation should be typed or printed on letterhead, dated, signed and legible with the name, title and professional credentials of the evaluator or medical provider.
 All documents need to be recent: should be within six (6) months for psychiatric disorders, and within twelve (12) months for other disabilities.
 Most importantly, the documentation should clearly spell out why it is essential that the accommodation be granted as it pertains to housing.
-This documentation must be submitted within the established timeframe along with the ADA Reasonable Housing Accommodation Request Form to the Director of Housing and Residential Life at the Oak Glen Hall
+This documentation must be submitted within the established timeframe along with the ADA Reasonable Housing Accommodation Request Form to the Director of Housing and Residential Education in Oak Glen Hall

 - Review the student's submitted medical documentation provided by a certified evaluator(s)/medical provider(s) and ADA Reasonable Housing Accommodation Request Form